phuais/multilandr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of **multilandr** is to provide a clean platform for typical landscape-scale analysis.
-The package builds on several spatial-oriented R packages to provide a useful tool to develop and inspect landscapes at multiple spatial scales.
+The goal of **multilandr** is to provide a clean platform for general landscape-scale analysis.
+The package builds on several spatial-oriented R packages to provide useful tools to develop and inspect landscapes at multiple spatial scales.
 The main functionality allows to calculate landscape metrics within a multi-scale approach.
-Among other practical capabilities, the package provides several utility functions to: (i) plot landscapes at different spatial scales; (ii) visualize correlations between different metrics; (iii) filter landscapes that fulfill with certain pre-defined conditions regarding their metrics; and (iv) generate optimized gradients for a given landscape metric.
+Among other practical capabilities, the package provides several utility functions to: (i) plot landscapes at different spatial scales; (ii) visualize correlations between different metrics; (iii) filter landscapes that fulfill with certain pre-defined conditions regarding their metric values; and (iv) generate gradients for a given landscape metric.

 **multilandr** supports several spatial objects from widespread spatial-oriented R packages as main inputs in their functions, including